Walker School Board & Leadership Ravaged By Nepotism and Ethics Dilemmas

 Moreover, Scott Harden earned more in 2021 than 109 other technology directors across the state, some from larger districts.
 If his role is not that of a technology director, then why is he compensated so well for a less important role?

 As for Justin Carruth, the superintendent's answer ignored that Carruth was an assistant principal from 2018 to 2021.
-Referring to the above law and rules, you'll find assistant principal is one of the positions listed that a board member would run into problems if the person is an immediate family member, which was the case for Mike Carruth.
-Indisputable violation of state eligibility statute and state board of education rules.
+Referring to the above law and rules, assistant principal is one of the positions explicitly listed as disqualifying for the board member if the person is an immediate family member, which was the case for Mike Carruth.
+This is is an irrefutable violation of the eligibility statute and state board of education rules.

 Additionally, under the state local board governance rules, each board member is required to "annually disclose compliance with the State Board of Education's policy on training for members of local boards of education, the code of ethics of the local board of education, and the conflict of interest provisions applicable to members of local boards of education."
-Presumably, board member Carruth has complied with his annual requirement.
-Was this an accidental oversight?
+Presumably, Carruth has complied with his annual requirement.
+Was his son’s position then and now an accidental oversight?

 Also, any arguments about being grandfathered in don't hold up.
 Following the law's passage in 2010, the State Board and DOE produced guidance documents and PowerPoint presentations on this topic.
 When records exist that illuminate, in bright light, what should always be plain language in the state code, there is no need to interpret the law for legislative intent.